WebOrigami/docs/src/content/language/syntax.md

 }
 ```

-to make the flow of data easier to see.
+This may make the flow of data easier to see.

+A number of Origami's built-in functions have [functional forms](/builtins/functional.html) to facilitate their use in content pipelines constructed with the pipe operator.

 ## Comments